2.4 – Experimental Design and rise of statistics in medical research

 Figure 1.
 Left: ASARCO smelter, Ruston, Washington, image from Department of Ecology, State of Washington.
 Direction of smoke from the stack is north, toward Vashon Island.
 Right: Heat map of arsenic and lead affected areas. image from kingcounty.gov.
 Darker regions correspond to heavier arsenic and lead contamination of soils.

-If this scenario seems plausible, I hope you immediately recognize it as a case of conformation bias (see Chapter 2.6).
+If this scenario seems plausible, I hope you immediately recognize it as a case of confirmation bias (see Chapter 2.6).
 Putting aside for a moment the different arsenic species, each with different LD50 (the lethal dose needed to kill half the population — see Chapter 20.10), the difficulty ascribing arsenic as a causal agent for my Dad’s cancer is that many other exposures happened simultaneously.
 For example, indoor carpets are a primary source of several volatile organic compounds (Haines et al 2020).
-Prior to 1980 carpets may include formaldehyde and other known carcinogenic agents.
-My dad also commuted by car between work and home for decades, this during the early years of the Clean Air Act of Environmental Protection Agency of the United States (it wasn’t until 1981 that new cars met EPA emission standards: Clean Air Act timeline here).
+Prior to 1980 carpets may have included formaldehyde and other known carcinogenic agents.
+My dad also commuted by car between work and home for decades (until the early 1990s), routinely traveling heavily congested roadways, this during the years prior to and the early years of the Clean Air Act of Environmental Protection Agency of the United States (it wasn’t until 1981 that new cars met EPA emission standards: Clean Air Act timeline here).
 Thus, all commuters including my Dad were exposed to gasoline combustion emissions, many known to be carcinogenic (Parent et al 2007).
 Moreover, a limited study by Public Health of Seattle and King County (2001) found rates of cancer on Vashon between 1980 and 1988 were similar to other areas in King County.

 Note that while we “know” tobacco cigarette smoking increases lung cancer risk, and many experiments with animal models convincingly show the link (e.g., Hutt et al 2005), no experiment in the strict sense, i.e., prospective, randomized control trial, has ever been conducted (hint: it would be unethical, see discussion in Allmark and Tod 2016).
 Instead, the cumulated evidence from observational studies on exposures of different populations over the years overwhelmingly points to smoking as a leading cause of lung and other cancers.